Building a Veneer House

-For the bricklayers the cavity brick house is easier to build, because he can set everything to suite his face brick walls, so this is an advantage for him.
+For the bricklayers the cavity brick house is easier to build, because he can set everything to suite his face brick walls, so, this is an advantage for him.
 But in this case if there is no builder of foreman around the bricklayer needs to work out where the opening of doors and windows are and put them in place; this needs to be done because the door frames and the window frames need to be tied permanently to the brickwork while the work is in progress.
-So we should admit that this is not for the beginners, as it would take a good tradesman to do that.
+So, we must admit that this is not for the beginners, as it takes a good tradesman to do that.

-I believe that I have covered the most important things in building this imaginary house, so I hope that this article could help someone that is building his own house.
+I believe that I have covered the most important things in building this imaginary house, so I hope that this article can help someone that is building his own house.

-So see you all in another article about building soon.
+So, see you, in another building article soon.